This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 1. Myrtos Beach

 Kefalonia is mostly known for its beaches.
 This is why we’re starting this section of our Kefalonia travel guide with one of the most beautiful beaches in Greece and certainly the most famous beach in Kefalonia.
-Myrtos will dazzle you with its beauty.
-It’s one of those places that never fail to astonish, even if you’ve seen a zillion photos of the beach before you actually get there.

-Thanks to its western orientation, Myrtos is ideal for epic sunsets.
-Therefore, it’s worth sticking around until the golden hour.
-However, if you plan to spend the whole day there, bring a beach umbrella as those offered by beach bars are hard to come by.
+However, if you plan to spend the whole day there, bring a beach tent as those offered by beach bars are hard to come by.

-Keep in mind that when the weather is windy, it’s best to refrain from getting into the water as the waves can get pretty high.
 Myrtos is also infamous for its strong currents.
 Therefore, it might be a good idea to check the weather forecast before going to Myrtos Beach to make sure you pick a windless day.

 View of Myrtos beach from a drone.
 There are several sets of sunbeds and umbrellas in front of the beach.
 The water is deep blue.
 You can learn everything you need about Myrtos in our Kefalonia travel guide.